-For retirement and OPEB benefits, the unfunded (overfunded) actuarial accrued liability as of September 30, 2016 valuation will be amortized over a 22-year period for fiscal 2017.
+For retirement and OPEB benefits, the unfunded (overfunded) actuarial accrued liability as of September 30, 2017 valuation will be amortized over a 21-year period beginning October 1, 2017 and ending September 30, 2038.

 School district's contributions are determined based on employee elections.
 There are several different benefit options included in the plan available to employees based on date of hire.
 Contribution rates are adjusted annually by ORS.
 The range of rates is as follows: